ykkan/NChargedBodyTreecode.jl/README.md

 # Usage
 ## Creating a Charged Particle Beam
-A charged particle beam can be created by providing an array of particle position and array of particle momentum.
+A charged particle beam can be created by providing an array of particle position and an array of particle momentum.
 ``` julia
 using NChargedBodyTreecode